 Craniosynostosis Attorneys in Chicago

 In a normally developing baby, the bones of the skull do not fuse together until approximately age two.
-In between the bones (cranial sutures) is a flexible material which allows the brain to grow without restriction.
-But a birth defect called craniosynostosis causes the sutures to fuse together prematurely, increasing pressure and causing growth of the baby’s brain to be slowed or limited.
-When the spaces between the bones “close” and the brain continues to expand, the result is often a misshapen skull.
-Some cases of craniosynostosis are linked to the mother’s use of SSRI (Selective Serotonin Reuptake Inhibitor) drugs, which are sometimes prescribed by doctors during pregnancy.
+Between the bones (cranial sutures) is a flexible material that allows the brain to grow without restriction.
+But a birth defect called craniosynostosis causes the sutures to fuse together prematurely, increasing pressure and causing the growth of the baby's brain to be slowed or limited.
+When the spaces between the bones close and the brain continues to expand, the result is often a misshapen skull.
+Some cases of craniosynostosis are linked to the mother's use of SSRI (Selective Serotonin Reuptake Inhibitor) drugs, which are sometimes prescribed by doctors during pregnancy.

-If your child was born with craniosynostosis, the Chicago birth defect attorneys of Sexner Injury Lawyers LLC can help you get the compensation you need to pay for the costly medical treatment and devices your child will need as a result of this condition.
-Call (312) 243-9922.
+If your child was born with craniosynostosis, the Chicago birth defect attorneys at Sexner Injury Lawyers LLC can help you obtain the compensation needed to cover the costly medical treatment and devices your child will require as a result of this condition.
+Call us at (312) 243-9922.

 Types of Craniosynostosis

-- Scaphocephaly (Sagittal synostitis): Most common type, involves a premature fusion of the suture at the top of a baby’s head.
+- Scaphocephaly (Sagittal Synostosis): The most common type; involves premature fusion of the suture at the top of the baby's head.

-- Brachycephaly (Bicoronal synostotis): Occurs when both coronal sutures prematurely fuse.
+- Brachycephaly (Bicoronal Synostosis): Occurs when both coronal sutures fuse prematurely.

 Signs of Craniosynostosis

-- Intracranial pressure (increased pressure inside of the skull)
+- Intracranial pressure (increased pressure inside the skull)

 - A misshapen skull

-- Lack of skull growth as baby gets older
+- Lack of skull growth as the baby gets older

 - Hard, raised ridges along the affected sutures